JieLi1024/myShell/README.txt

 README

+myShell is a shell interpreter which combines behavior from common shells including bash and csh.

 ------------------ Functions of myShell ---------------------------
 Part 1: Parsing and Executing Commands
 	1.1 Use Lex and Yacc to preprocess input commands/arguments